-Since I was working with the Mie Prefecture tourism board, I did many activities along the route (more on these in a future post!), so I fully used all 14 days.
+Since I was working with the Mie Prefecture tourism ministry, I did many activities along the route (more on these in a future post!), so I fully used all 14 days.
 However, if you don’t do any additional activities, the route will take you around 11 days total.

 Personally, I would budget 14 days to give yourself rest days along the route.
 There are so many incredible activities you can do in Mie Prefecture: scuba diving, kayaking, stand up paddle boarding, little day hikes, etc. it would be a shame to completely skip them.